How To Install a Resin Bound Driveway

 Recommended Resin Bound Mix Specification

-At Derbyshire Specialist Aggregates, we provide two useful sizes of DALTEX UVR Resin.
-Through research and experience, we believe that having the correct ratio of resin to aggregates is critical to achieving a lasting, durable surface and we recommend the following amounts of aggregates.
+At Derbyshire Specialist Aggregates, we recommend 7.5kg DALTEX Performance UVR Resin.
+Through research and experience, we believe having the correct ratio of resin to aggregates is critical to achieving a lasting, durable surface and we recommend the following amounts of aggregates.

 • Coverage approx. 3.55m² at 18mm and 4.0m² at 15mm.